saurabhhusky/Supply_Chain_Analysis_Case_Study/README.md

 Supply chain analysis is a critical process for businesses looking to remain competitive in today's global marketplace, where supply chain management has become increasingly complex due to factors such as globalization, technology advancements, and changing consumer behavior.

-# Supply Chain analysis Dataset;
+# Supply Chain analysis Dataset:

 To analyze a company’s supply chain, we need data on the different stages of the supply chain, like data about sourcing, manufacturing, transportation, inventory management, sales and customer demographics.
 I found an ideal dataset for this task which includes data about the supply chain of a Fashion and Beauty startup.
 You can downlaod the dataset from this link; https://statso.io/supply-chain-analysis-case-study/

-# Analysis Done;
+# Analysis Findings:

 Descriptive Analysis to show the different statistics

 Sales Analysis; to examine the number of products sold and the revenue generated to identify trends in sales.

-Customer demographic analysis; , to identify target markets and tailor marketing campaigns accordingly.
+Customer demographic analysis to identify target markets and tailor marketing campaigns accordingly.

 Inventory analysis; : Analyzing stock levels, lead times, and order quantities to optimize inventory management.